 Industrial Sciences & Technology Associate of Applied Science (A.A.S.)
-Degree HVAC/Electronics & Instrumentation Emphasis
+Degree HVAC & Refrigeration Emphasis

 - Arkansas State University-Jonesboro

 - o BAS Organizational Supervision

+- · Oklahoma State University Institute of Technology

+- o Bachelor of Technology Applied Technical Leadership

 - University of Arkansas-Fort Smith

-- o Bachelor of Applied Science
+- Bachelor of Applied Science

-This degree option provides the Heating Ventilation Air Conditioning (HVAC) and Electronics and Instrumentation (E&I) training necessary for those desiring employment in these high demand and high paying fields.
-Opportunities abound with local area companies, as well as opportunities across the nation.
-Employment in the HVAC technician field is expected to grow 34% by 2020, much faster than the average for all occupations.
-The HVAC technician program is designed to provide students with the knowledge and skills necessary to safely install, troubleshoot, and repair HVAC equipment used in the home and light commercial applications.
+This degree option provides the heating, ventilation, air conditioning (HVAC) and refrigeration training necessary for those desiring employment in these high demand and high paying fields.
+Opportunities abound with local area companies as well as opportunities across the nation.
+Employment in the HVAC and refrigeration technician field is expected to grow by 24% thru 2024, much faster than the average for all occupations.
+The HVAC and refrigeration technician program is designed to provide the student with the skills and knowledge necessary to safely install, troubleshoot and repair HVAC and refrigeration equipment used in the home and light commercial applications.